pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 ### Population, random process & sample
 #### Population
-The set of all possible elements in a class of similar elements, i.e. the set of all units of a specific kind.
+The set of all elements in a class of similar elements, i.e. the set of all units of a specific kind.
 This can be the set of all...

 - ... possible outputs of a random process
 - ... possible outcomes of a random experiment